nayan7777-nayan/sfra-webpack-multicartridges-builder/README.md

 - Install [SFRA](https://github.com/SalesforceCommerceCloud/storefront-reference-architecture)
 - Run `npm install` to install all needed `node_modules`
-- This custom sfra builder folder place it in a folder structure like this
+- This custom sfra builder folder place it in a root folder structure like this

 **Other structures are also supported as long as you configure the path accordingly in `sfraBuilderConfig.js`**